wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

    `-o` -opens the sample app in your default browser.
 It doesn't matter what the app is, but for now, the sample app looks like this:

+   `-I` runs installers, but installs each only if it is not already installed.

+   `-I` and `-U` updates installers even though each is installed.
+Some installers are invoked only if the feature is also specified.
+But Homebrew and git are updated if no other utilities are specified.

 <hr />

 ## Edit sample.sh

 1. Use a text editor or IDE to open the `sample.sh` file.

+   The rest of this article describes <strong>coding tricks</strong> used and how you might customize the script.

    ### First line Shebang and comments